cyclecycle/role-pattern-nlp/README.md

 Build and match linguistic patterns for role labelling.
 Provides a example-driven approach to generate and refine patterns.

-This approach uses graph-based pattern matching, built on SpaCy.
+Uses graph-based pattern matching, built on SpaCy.

 ## Example